bilal10hussain/openweathermap/README.md

 export default API_CONFIG;
 ```

-After configuring the API and some settings, you can start the project by doing so:
+After configuring the API and some settings, you can start the project by the following commands:

-a) `npm install` - to install all dependencies
+1) `npm install` - to install all dependencies

-b) `npm start` - to start the project @ localhost
+2) `npm start` - to start the project @ localhost